tauri-apps/tauri/.changes/tauri-init.md

 "tauri.js": patch
 ---

-Fixes a regression on `tauri init`, and convert the `--app-name` value to kebab case.
+Convert the `--app-name` value to kebab case.